 Evidence shows that children remain barefoot while walking on a variety of different surfaces are more likely to have foot arches that develop normally.
 In addition, wearing open-toed shoes that do little to restrict movement of the feet are to be encouraged in comparison to closed-toed, narrow shoes.

 For those that have already suffered significant damage to the arches of their feet, there are still many non-surgical treatment options available, such as:

 - Orthotic Supports: It can be possible to reshape and support the arch of the foot using various types of orthotic inserts.
 These are most often place within the shoe to help encourage the development of a natural arch in the foot.

 - Stretches and Exercises: No matter what type of treatment a patient chooses to utilize, stretching and regularly exercising the muscles of the foot can significantly improve its arch.
 Foot gymnastics, along with the runner’s stretch and/or downward dog are all popular techniques used to manipulate the muscles of the foot.

 - Massage: Massage can also be beneficial in relieving chronic foot pain while improving the flexibility of the feet.

 If treatment for a patient’s flat feet remain unsuccessful, it may be time to consider more comprehensive treatment options.
 Surgical procedures used to correct a person’s flat feet typically vary on a case-by-case basis, as each individual and each foot is quite different.
 The surgery should be suited to best address that particular person’s symptoms, and to offer them as many long-term benefits as possible.

-To learn more about foot surgery, or to discuss the management and treatment of your flat feet, please contact The Foot Institute at (318) 797-3668 to set up a consultation with one of our experienced physicians.
+To learn more about foot surgery, or to discuss the management and treatment of your flat feet, please contact The Foot Institute at (318) 797-3668 to set up a consultation with one of our podiatrists.